Contact the TCC Library

 For instance, if we wanted to download and upload this photo we found online to the TCC Library Facebook page (because it is not branded and seems like any library could use it, right?), it would not be considering the nature of the copyrighted work (it is an informational graphic meant to inform library users about a chat service.
 If we used it, it would be for the same purpose it was originally uploaded for and would not really change the image's meaning).
 Granted, it could have been created under a CC license, but we do not know that just from this page alone and verifying that would take investigation work.
 By default, all created things in fixed form have copyright.

-However, if we were to make our own version of this kind of image, we are less likely to step on someone else's copyright.
-We can find free images to use to create our own content using this FAQ
+However, if we were to make our own version of this kind of image, we are less likely to encrouch on someone else's copyright.
+Find free images to use to create your own content using this FAQ.

 This topic gets a bit more complicated when talking about memes and transformative uses of copyrighted material.
 You can learn more about that here.